The Pros and Cons of Using Recycled Plastic Bricks to Build

 It’s worth mentioning that recycled plastic bricks can make an excellent building material if manufactured using appropriate techniques and the right type of plastic.

-There are different types of plastic materials with different compressive and tensile strengths.
+There are different types of plastic building materials with different compressive and tensile strengths.
 Some are weaker and unsuitable for making building bricks.

-Low-density polyethylene (LDPE) and polyethylene terephthalate (PETE) are excellent plastic materials for making bricks due to their durability, strength, and low thermal conductivity.
+Low-density polyethylene (LDPE) and polyethylene terephthalate (PETE) are excellent plastic materials for making recycled bricks due to their durability, strength, and low thermal conductivity.

 The table below shows plastic materials used in the construction industry, their properties, and their most suitable applications.